Is a Zookeeper Salary Enough to Qualify It As a Successful Career?

 If you want to work in a breed conservation program or become a zookeeper, animal curator, or researcher you will ultimately need a degree in animal science, biology, or zoology.
 These degrees take two to four years of college and can be quite costly.
+Not only can getting a degree require a lofty time and financial investment, but you would also need to research ‘zookeeper colleges near me’ in order to find an educational institution convenient to your location as often you can not obtain a zookeeper degree online.

 If you just want to be around animals, you could always try volunteering at an animal shelter, vet clinic, or possibly a zoo.
 You could get your animal “fix” while gaining a little experience to put on your resume.
 A few people even manage to parley their volunteer work into a job at the facility, but that does not happen often in zookeeping.